 That heading is of course not from Twin Peaks, but rather is Johnny Rotten’s famous reaction to realizing his whole career up to that point was a money-making scam, and he was about to be sold down the river.

 The end of Twin Peaks has left many fans feeling the same way.
-It has also marked the start of a intense grieving process for many.
+It has also marked the start of an intense grieving process for many.
 The final two hours have left some feeling that David and Mark welcomed them into a wonderful life full of colour and warmth, only to abruptly cut the cord and leave them adrift in that endless purple sea of existence.

 We have seen a lot over the past three months that felt unreal.
 The doppelgängers journey was like a lesson in filmmaking.
 David touched upon every genre there is and marked his territory there.
-From Tarantino killer couples, unremarkable teen as action hero, the beautiful film noir of part 8, tearful happy endings and grimy drug deaths, he covered it all in what is surely his magnum opus.
+From Tarantino killer couples, unremarkable teen as an action hero, the beautiful film noir of part 8, tearful happy endings and grimy drug deaths, he covered it all in what is surely his magnum opus.

 And while the doppelgängers odyssey was a dark and violent one, we see it all through Cooper’s eyes.
 No, Cooper is not ‘the dreamer’.
 There is no dreamer.
-All there is is Dale Cooper’s doomed soul, trapped inside the Black Lodge and watching his multiple destinies unfold.
+All there is Dale Cooper’s doomed soul, trapped inside the Black Lodge and watching his multiple destinies unfold.

 Everything in the final parts is viewed through Dale’s eternal optimism.